“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-We promote active learning through lectures, seminars, workshops, tutorials and library time, alongside your own guided and independent study.
+We promote active learning through lectures, seminars, workshops, tutorials and library time alongside your own guided and independent study.
+We adopt a blended learning and teaching style, including online delivery and engagement where appropriate.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.